Home » Recipe » Cakes » Southern Butter Pound Cake

 I love to make pound cakes in the summer and use whatever fresh fruit is available to make a fruit topping.
 I use this cake as the base of strawberry shortcake a lot.

-I can them with me to picnics away from home and not worry about finding refrigeration.
+I can take them with me to picnics away from home and not worry about finding refrigeration.

 It beats the heck out of the frozen Sara Lee pound cake any day.